 After registration, the asylum procedure can begin, and the first step in the asylum procedure is submitting the asylum application.
 You can apply for asylum at the Federal Office for Migration and Refugees (BAMF).
 You will be provided with an appointment either during registration or later per post.

 An interpreter will also attend this appointment.
 You will be asked about your country of origin, your city, your family, your school or profession, your religion and the route you took to reach Germany.
 If you have any documents from your home country, you can show them to the interviewer.
 In principle, the BAMF will keep these documents until the end of your asylum procedure.
 At this stage, you do not need to explain the reasons for your flight- you will be asked about it later at the hearing.
 You will be photographed, and your fingerprints will be recorded while applying for asylum.
 The BAMF employee will also inform you about your rights and obligations during the asylum procedure.
-If there is something you do not understand, feel free to ask the staff at the BAMF.
+If there is something you do not understand, feel free to ask.

 After this process, you will be issued a so-called "Aufenthaltsgestattung", which is, in fact, a temporary residence permit.
 This document looks almost like the proof of arrival ("Ankunftsnachweis") which you have been issued after registration.
 This temporary residence permit shows all the relevant authorities that you may stay in Germany as your asylum application is ongoing.
 You need to always carry your "Aufenthaltsgestattung" with you since, at this stage, it is regarded as your ID card.